RobertHolzhauser/e28/independent-study/README.md

 Create .... choose path .....click create new project here give project a name

-----  this is probably the easiest way to set up routing in the SPA
-	so as to avoid page refreshes

-Router-link ---- renders on dom as <a > tag ..... but with router-link vue intercepts the link and avoids the full page refresh that would  happen with standard a tag

-*  use the router-link tag for internal links

-use A tag for external links

 specify base MVC route for SPA page in